Interment Location | Visited | Sequence in Graves I Have Visited |

 The website for the John F. Kennedy Presidential Library and Museum describes the gravesite as being “paved with irregular stones of Cape Cod granite.”
 The crevices between the rectangular rocks are filled with fescue and clover “to give the appearance of stones lying naturally in a Massachusetts field.”
 The eternal flame is encircled by a rounded, five-foot stone which is also granite, while the former first couple and their children are memorialized with bluish-grey slate tablets from Monson, Maine.

 My family did not take any photographs at Arlington National Cemetery when I first visited with them in July 2003.
 This image is from the second time I paid my respects on June 11, 2004 — just a few hours after my father and I saw former President Ronald Reagan lie in state at the U.S. Capitol.
-We also stopped by the burial plot of former first couple Helen and William Howard Taft, which we inadvertently omitted from our 2003 itinerary.
+We also stopped by the burial plot of former first couple Helen Herron and William Howard Taft, which we inadvertently omitted from our 2003 itinerary.
 Taft and Kennedy are the only two presidents laid to rest at Arlington.

 Separate from the burial plot, the memorial also includes granite slabs quarried from Crotch Island off Stonington, Maine, which bear excerpts from President Kennedy’s 1961 inaugural address.
 The inscriptions were carved by John “Fud” Benson and John Hegnauer of the John Stevens Shop, founded in 1705 in Newport, Rhode Island.
 Lots of Johns contributed to the John F. Kennedy Memorial, including its architect, John Carl Warnecke.